JosiahParry/sdf/README.md

 The `sdf` generics have been implemented for the `sf`, `geos`, and `s2` packages. `sdf` will work with those three packages out of the box.

+First lets grab an sf object to try converting from.

 ``` r
 library(sf) # so sf methods work
 #> Linking to GEOS 3.11.0, GDAL 3.5.3, PROJ 9.1.0; sf_use_s2() is TRUE